Brand Strategy in the Age of AI Search

 How AI search exploits the brain’s preference for cognitive ease over creative appeal.

-This is not really a technology story.
+So this is not really a technology story.
 This is a strategy story.

-The brands that will define the next decade will not feel louder or more expressive.
-They will feel obvious.
-They will be the brands customers, and AI systems, trust to remove friction, reduce risk, and provide clarity of solution at the moment of decision.
+The brands that will define the next decade will be the ones that are louder or more expressive.
+They will be the obvious answer.
+They will be the brands customers trust to remove buying friction, risk, and deliver clarity of solution right at the moment of decision.
+They’ll not rely on persuasion.
+They’ll simply appear when needed.
+They will lean into the power of De-Positioning.

 LET’S SOLVE YOUR BRAND CHALLENGE